SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 1. Data for observation 2 is only available until 2020-06-01T00:00Z.
 This causes the computed aggregate to return missing values after 2020-06-01T00:00Z.
-Using the [process described above](#end-an-observations-contribution-to-an-aggregate), we would set the
-   *effective until* to 2020-06-01T00:00Z.
+Using the [process described above](#end-an-observations-contribution-to-an-aggregate), we set the *effective until* to 2020-06-01T00:00Z.
 In this configuration the computed aggregate  from 2020-01-01T00:00Z contains observations 1 and 2, and the computed aggregate after 2020-06-01T00:00Z will contain only observation 1.